arnaudgallou/BIO-Rmodule/Rmodule.md

 * [R project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects)

 # Bonus
 Colors are important to make your figures more appealing to the readers and/or to convey extra information easily.
-You can use color-picker websites such as [Coolors](https://coolors.co) to help you pick the best colors for your figures.
+You can use online color pickers such as [Coolors](https://coolors.co) to help you pick the best colors for your figures.
 Coolors offers many useful tools, including the possibility to save color palettes and check for color blindness.